ytopt-team/ytopt/README.md

 Optionally, please include in your first patch a credit for yourself in the list above.

-The Ytopt team uses git-flow to organize the development: [Git-Flow cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/).
+The ytopt team uses git-flow to organize the development: [Git-Flow cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/).
 For tests we are using: [Pytest](https://docs.pytest.org/en/latest/).

 # Acknowledgements